Dodgeball Rules

 • The 10-second count starts the moment the ball is picked up or when downward pressure is placed on the ball while it is on the ground.
 The 10-second count does not stop/reset if a player places the ball back on the ground or passes the ball to a teammate.

-• Note: Players are allowed to cross the centre line during a Showdown.
-However, sidelines are still considered out of play.
+• Players are allowed to cross the centerline during a Showdown.

 12. If an issue arises and is indicated by team captains, league reps can pause the game at any point by saying, “Stop.”
 At that point, all events after and during are void.